The Relationship Between Child Support and Debts in Arizona

 The Impact of Debts on Child Support in Arizona

-The justices added that a parent obligated to pay child support may not avoid that obligation by voluntarily incurring debts that reduce their ability to pay must be determined by viewing the support obligation as the primary financial obligation superior to all others.
+The appellate court ruled a parent obligated to pay child support may not avoid that obligation by voluntarily incurring debts.
+Instead, the appellate court noted that the child support obligation is the parent’s primary financial obligation over all other debts.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.